BEHAVIOR & APPEARANCE

 - Removing spiders and webs using a vacuum cleaner with a hose attachment.

 First, our technicians apply a residual liquid insecticide barrier treatment around your building foundation’s outer perimeter.
-We apply this treatment to lower siding, eaves and porticos, exterior molding/trim, thresholds, patios, decks, and chimney attachments.
+We apply this treatment to lower siding, eaves and porticos, exterior molding/trim, thresholds, patios, and decks.
 We’ll also cover sheds and other outbuildings for maximum protection.
-In some cases, we may also apply residual liquid insecticides to mulch and landscaping features near your building.
+In some cases, we may also treat mulch and landscaping features near your building.

-If we discover a large spider population or particularly conducive conditions for spiders on your property, then we may recommend a quarterly pest management program.
-During a quarterly program, Plunkett’s technicians spider-proof both the inside and outside of your home.
+If we discover a large spider population or particularly conducive conditions for spiders on your property, then we may recommend HomeGuard program for comprehensive protection.

-If you think you have a spider problem, don’t hesitate to call Plunkett’s right away.
+If you think you have a spider problem, don’t hesitate to contact Plunkett's right away.
 We have the tools, training, and expertise to drive out even the most reclusive of eight-legged pests!